-- Three letters of recommendation accompanying the Adler School recommendation form.
+- Three letters of recommendation accompanying the our recommendation form.

 - You are strongly encouraged to have your recommenders submit their letters through our online application system rather than having them mail or fax them to our office.
 Online submission guarantees we will receive them, that they are certified original copies, and that they are completed correctly.

 - Your three letters of recommendation should come from a combination of academic and professional references, such as professors, advisors, and work supervisors.

 - Letters of recommendation from family or friends will not be considered.

 - Applicants whose first language is not English must submit scores from the Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS).
 Please note: submission of these scores may not be necessary for all students; contact the Office of Admissions Vancouver Campus to confirm requirements.

 - Send scores directly to the University through the testing service.
 The Vancouver campus code number for receiving TOEFL test scores is 6215.

 - Applicants who take the paper-based TOEFL must receive a minimum score of 580.

 - Applicants who take the computer-based TOEFL must receive a minimum score of 240.

 - Applicants who take the Internet-based TOEFL must receive a minimum score of 92.
 Applicants should achieve a minimum of 22 on each of the four sections of the Internet-Based TOEFL: reading, writing, listening, and speaking.